Priorities

 Despite progress at the state level, fundamental reform of pharmacy benefit managers (PBMs) is required at the federal level.
 Anticompetitive practices by PBMs are driving grocery pharmacies out of business and items like Direct and Indirect Remuneration (DIR) reform, a ban on spread pricing, and increased PBM oversight and transparency measures are critical to prevent this vital source of healthcare access from continuing to diminish.

-With many food assistance programs funded and governed at the federal level, PFMA recognizes the importance of focusing advocacy on this issue toward Congress, USDA’s Food and Nutrition Service, and the Farm Bill.
-In addition to safeguarding funding for programs like SNAP, priorities for the association include protecting consumer choice and making sure programs do not stagnate by consistently improving and adding enhancements like online access.
+PFMA recognizes the importance of focusing advocacy on this issue toward Congress, USDA’s Food and Nutrition Service, and the Farm Bill.
+In addition to safeguarding funding for programs like SNAP, priorities for the association include protecting consumer choice, advocating for practical stocking requirements, and making sure programs do not stagnate by consistently improving and adding enhancements like online access.

 Payment Processing Reform

-PFMA is working with national partners to reform the nation’s credit payment processing system, which is currently dominated by an effective monopoly of two companies that impose unjustifiable swipe fee charges and engage in other anti-competitive behavior.
-PFMA understands credit card swipe fees are near the top of the list of recurring business expenses, and because there is no real competition between the two largest processing networks, businesses are powerless to combat rising fees, unfair treatment and a lack of innovation.
+PFMA understands credit card swipe fees are near the top of the list of recurring business expenses for food retailers, and because there is no real competition between the two largest processing networks, businesses are powerless to combat rising fees, unfair treatment and a lack of innovation.
+PFMA is working with national partners to reform the nation’s credit payment processing system to introduce more competition into the marketplace and thereby improve the nation’s payment ecosystem overall.

 Inflation

 Working to curb inflation is a priority for PFMA.
-Efforts at the federal level on this front include promoting domestic energy production, pushing for “breathing room” on cost-drivers such as tax increases and burdensome regulations, advocating for policies to ease supply chain disruptions and supporting efforts to help customers through food assistance and other programs.
+Efforts at the federal level on this front include promoting domestic energy production, pushing for “breathing room” on cost-drivers such as tax increases, burdensome regulations, and tariffs, and advocating for policies to ease supply chain disruptions and supporting efforts to help customers through food assistance and other programs.

 Illicit Trade / Organized Retail Crime